Lakireddy Bali Reddy: Plea bargain and conviction

 The original charges carried a potential sentence of up to 38 years in prison.

 Authorities faced complications during the investigation.
 Many of Reddy's victims refused to testify against him due to fear.
 However, there was a plea agreement in which Reddy would be sentenced to 97 months (8 years, 1 month) in prison and ordered to pay $2 million in restitution, an agreement that also prohibits appeals.
 He was convicted of "one count of conspiracy to commit immigration fraud, two counts of transporting a minor in foreign commerce for illegal sexual activity, and one count of subscribing to a false tax return".

 In Reddy's new plea agreement, he admitted that, between 1986 and January 2000, he illegally brought Indian nationals into the United States using fraudulent visas and admitted that he made arrangements to have Venkateswara Vemireddy enter the United States on a fraudulent visa and to bring his sister posing as his wife.

 Reddy also admitted bringing two minor girls into the United States as their daughters, stating that he intended to have sexual intercourse with both victims, who were younger than 16 years old.
 Another victim girl was reported to be 13 years of age in 1991 when she was brought into the United States with false documents.
 Reddy said he intended to have sexual intercourse with her too.

 Prosecutors later found that one of their interpreters, Uma Rao, had asked the victims to exaggerate the crimes.
 After discovering this, they disclosed this information to the defense.
-Bharat Kona, another interpreter, raised funds for the victims and wrote to the judge asking for a long sentence.
-Legal sources speculated that the actions of the interpreters might result in a new trial.
+Legal sources speculated that the actions of the interpreter might result in a new trial.

-Post prison life
+Post-prison life

 Reddy was released from prison in 2008.
 He moved into a mansion that had been custom-built for him while he was imprisoned.
 Upon his release from prison, Reddy was registered as a California sex offender under the state's Megan's Law.

 In 2019, The Daily Californian observed that "As of 2013, [Lakireddy Baly Reddy] still owned Everest Properties, and as of 2017 members of his family owned Raj Properties.
 Everest alone advertises more than 100 properties available in Berkeley and surrounding areas on its website, which means Reddy collects millions of dollars of rent every year."

 Reddy died on November 8, 2021, at the age of 84.